Diversity and Inclusion in Yale Nephrology

-- Our fellowship program understands that to achieve that important objective, we need to recruit and train nephrology fellows who represent the global environment with which we will practice and live.
+- Our fellowship program understands that to achieve that important objective, we need to recruit and train nephrology fellows who represent the global environment in which we will practice and live.

-- We coordinate with efforts within the university and the medical school to increase and retain underrepresented minority fellows and faculty.
+- We coordinate with efforts within the university and the medical school to increase and retain underrepresented in medicine fellows and faculty.